How to import products from an XLS or CSV file

 -

 When importing the warehouse, the import is guided by the warehouse code, which may already be created in Moloni ON.
-In the absence of the code, it will be guided by the warehouse name.
+In the absence of a code, it will be guided by the warehouse name.

-Follow the steps:
+Follow these steps:

 4. Start organising: under Import type, select Products.

-7. In each column, under the Type field, select the desired option.
+7. In each column under the Type field, select the desired option.

 8. You can add new columns by clicking the Create column button.